Ever had trouble finding Japanese recipes that were easy to make?

 Hibachi steak is usually thinly sliced beef which is slowly cooked or simmered at the table whereas Sukiyaki steak is grilled in advance and then you dip it into boiling broth at the table.

 There are few dishes that compare to sukiyaki steak, but if you can’t get the real thing, here are some similar recipes you can try:

 - Shabu-Shabu: Shabu-shabu is similar to sukiyaki but its taste is savory whereas sukiyaki’s taste is sweeter.
 In shabu-shabu, meat is cooked in a simmering liquid while sukiyaki is cooked casserole style.

 - Thai Sukiyaki: Although the name is similar, Thai sukiyaki has almost no resemblance to its Japanese counterpart.
-It is a communal dish where diners dip vegetables and meat into a hot pot of sauce that is sitting at the table.
+It is a communal dish where diners dip vegetables and meat into a shallow iron pot of broth that is sitting at the table.

-- Sukiyaki in Laos: In Laos, the dish features a bowl of bean thread noodles, various vegetables, thinly sliced meats, and seafood, sukiyaki sauce and a raw egg in beef broth.
+- Sukiyaki in Laos: In Laos, the dish features a bowl of bean thread noodles, various vegetables, thin slices of meat, and seafood, sukiyaki sauce and a raw egg in beef broth.
 The sukiyaki sauce is made of fermented tofu, coconut, peanut butter, garlic, sugar, spices, and lime.

 Sukiyaki is a unique dish that everyone should try at least once in their lives…but it’s so delicious we are sure that most will want to try it again.